tsdtsdtsd/identicon/README.md

 Take a look at the `/example` folder, it contains a simple usage example.

 Basically, you construct a new Identicon with `New`, giving it your identification string and some optional `Options`.
-The resulting struct implements `image.Image`, so you can use it flexibly.
+The resulting struct implements `image.Image` and `draw.Image`, so you can use it flexibly.

 <!-- Markdown link & img dfn's -->
 [grc-image]: https://goreportcard.com/badge/github.com/tsdtsdtsd/identicon